-Anjali says that she is inspired by David Hockney’s pragmatic approach to his artwork.
+Anjali finds her inspiration in David Hockney’s pragmatic approach to his artwork.
 His sketches are beautifully detailed and his colour use is bold and innovative.
 She loves how creative he is with technology.

 Bloom and Gloom

 Amy from Bloom and Gloom has always been a creative person.
 Around 10 years ago, she got into Fashion Design at college and tells us that it was an invaluable experience.
 Amy has always found herself drawn towards art, and so she decided to combine the two.
 She went to University with a focus on Textile Design.
-Coming from a very creative family, Amy’s mum is fantastic with drawing still life, her brother and sister are great artists and she told us that her sister is also an amazing creative writer.
+Amy comes from a very creative family.
+Her mum is fantastic with drawing still life, her brother and sister are great artists and she told us that her sister is also an amazingly creative writer.
 Amy considers her style very distinct.
 This can be seen in the Bloom and Gloom designs.
-She uses dark colour palettes or a dark context, and then adds a softness or light to it.
+She uses dark colour palettes or a dark context and then adds softness or light to it.
 She says:

 “My designs sometimes have imperfections that I like to keep.
 I work on creating imagery and effects that are unusual for the pattern or motifs.”

 Amy uses a lot of research in her design process so that she can understand her chosen subject the best she possibly can.
 She uses books, museums and even the internet to do this.
 Her research ends up as drawing and mark-making using a variety of mediums and working out print backgrounds.
 She also uses this research to come up with her layout ideas.
 Amy then draws motifs and chooses from those illustrations.
 She decides which ones she wants to use in the digital part of her process.

-We have a number of incredible illustrators within our #ContradoCreatives community, who bring their illustrations to life on our curated marketplace.
+We have a number of incredible illustrators within our #ContradoCreatives community.
+They bring their illustrations to life in our curated marketplace.
 Browse through these designs, among many others and let us know what you think.
 We are always looking out for new talent.
 If you want to partner with us, sign up and sell your own designs on Contrado – we’d love to talk to you.